 History of Algorand Crypto

 Algorand was founded by Silvio Micali in 2017.
-Like so many founder stories out there, Algorand too began as a conversation among like-minded individuals.
+Like so many founder stories out there, Algorand too, began as a conversation among like-minded individuals.
 The idea was born among a group of cryptographers and engineers around Micali’s kitchen table.

 At the time, Micali was already a celebrated figure within the cryptography community, having won the prestigious Turing Prize in 2012 for his contributions to the field.
 By 2017, Micali was studying the technical limitations of existing blockchains.
-It was then that he sought to design “environmentally-friendly blockchain that could facilitate enterprise-grade scalability without sacrificing security or decentralization.”
+It was then that he sought to design “an environmentally-friendly blockchain that could facilitate enterprise-grade scalability without sacrificing security or decentralization.”

 Algorand’s whitepaper, co-authored by Micali and Jing Chen, was published in 2017.
 In June 2018, Algorand launched its testnet to initial participants.
 The Algorand mainnet went live in 2019.
-On June 19, 2019, the Algorand Foundation held a series of dutch auctions to sell ALGO, the native cryptocurrency of Algorand.
+On June 19, 2019, the Algorand Foundation held a series of Dutch auctions to sell ALGO, the native cryptocurrency of Algorand.
 The first auction made available 25 million ALGO tokens at a starting price of $10 and a reserve price of $0.10.
 Algorand raised over $60 million as all 25 million tokens were sold at a price of $2.40.

-Over the year, Algorand has raised funds three times from investors such as Union Square Ventures, Foundation Capital, Wing Venture Capital and Chainfund Capital.
+Over the year, Algorand has raised funds three times from investors such as Union Square Ventures, Foundation Capital, Wing Venture Capital, and Chainfund Capital.
 The project initially raised $4 million in a seed round in February 2018.
-Seven months later Algorand raised $62 million in a Series A round from five investors.
+Seven months later, Algorand raised $62 million in a Series A round from five investors.
 In October 2021, Algorand completed an undisclosed Series A funding round.

 About the Algorand Team